vincentrandon/freelance-project-saas/backend/TEST_SUITE_IMPLEMENTATION_SUMMARY.md

 ## Overview

-A comprehensive pytest-based test suite has been prepared for the Freelancer Management Platform backend, designed to achieve **>90% code coverage** without modifying any existing code.
+A comprehensive pytest-based test suite has been prepared for the kiik.app backend, designed to achieve **>90% code coverage** without modifying any existing code.

 ## ✅ Completed Implementation